 Another good beverage swap for those who try not to overdo it on the sweets is some tea instead of that hot chocolate with whipped cream.
 If you want to keep festive, try cinnamon tea which can decrease blood sugar.
 Tea definitely has less calories and sugar than hot chocolate.

 Avocados for Heavy Cream

 Sometimes the creamy consistency of our favorite treats is what can make them so delectable, but the calories and fat in heavy cream can bring on the guilt.
 To get the treat without the side of guilt, try using avocado instead of heavy cream in your dips and puddings.
 You’ll get a smooth and creamy treat but with all the heart-healthy benefits of avocado and it’s naturally good fats.

 Bad news…the marshmallows and butter in your sweet potato casserole are pushing your sugar intake over the edge.
 The good news?
 Sweet potatoes are loaded with vitamin A and antioxidants.
 All you have to do to make this yummy dish a little healthier is leave out the sugary stuff.

-Instead, just pop these potatoes in the oven with the skin on (hence the name!), so let it show off it’s natural deliciousness!
+Instead, just pop these potatoes in the oven with the sweet skin on (hence the name!), and let it show off it’s natural deliciousness!

 Now that you’ve tackled your diet, if you’re looking to make working out one of your new year’s goals, make sure you’ve